CeeDee Lamb Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Season Stats

-- Lamb's 726 receiving yards (80.7 per game) are tops amongst the Cowboys.
-He's been targeted 73 times, and has 47 receptions and six touchdowns.
+- Lamb's 726 receiving yards (80.7 per game) lead all receivers on the Cowboys.
+He's been targeted 73 times and has collected 47 receptions and six touchdowns.

-- So far this season, 22.0% of the 332 passes thrown by his team have gone Lamb's way.
+- Lamb has been the target of 73 of his team's 332 passing attempts this season, or 22.0% of the target share.

-- Lamb has seen the ball thrown his way eight times in the red zone this season, 17.0% of his team's 47 red zone pass attempts.
+- Lamb (eight red zone targets) has been the recipient of 17.0% of his team's 47 red zone pass attempts.

-- The Cowboys have thrown the ball in 55.1% of their plays from scrimmage this year while running the ball 44.9% of the time.
+- The Cowboys have thrown the football in 55.1% of their plays from scrimmage this year while staying on the ground 44.9% of the time.
 This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the Chiefs.